-12. Small business loans are defined as those whose original amounts are $1 million or less AND were reported as either Loans secured by nonfarm or nonresidential real estate or Commercial and Industrial loans in Part I of the Consolidated Reports of Condition and Income (Schedule RC-C, Part II) or the Thrift Financial Report (Schedule SB).
+12. Small business loans are defined as those whose original amounts are $1 million or less AND were reported as either Loans secured by nonfarm or nonresidential real estate or Commercial and Industrial loans in Part I of the Consolidated Reports of Condition and Income (Schedule RC-C, Part II).

-13. Small farm loans are defined as those whose original amounts are $500,000 or less AND were reported as either Loans to finance agricultural production and other loans to farmers or Loans secured by farmland in Part I of the Consolidated Reports of Condition and Income (Schedule RC-C, Part II) or the Thrift Financial Report (Schedule SB).
+13. Small farm loans are defined as those whose original amounts are $500,000 or less AND were reported as either Loans to finance agricultural production and other loans to farmers or Loans secured by farmland in Part I of the Consolidated Reports of Condition and Income (Schedule RC-C, Part II).

 14. An institution delineates one or more assessment areas within which their supervisory agency evaluates the institution's record of helping to meet the credit needs of its community.

-15. "Income Not Known" includes census tracts with no reported income or for which income information was not available.
+15. "Income Not Known" includes census tracts with no reported income.

 16. The National Aggregate Report tables were designed to give economists and policy makers an overview of the CRA data nationwide.
 They are presented for information purposes only and do not necessarily reflect the types of analysis completed during a CRA examination.
 Some of these tables, possibly with modifications, were released as part of the Press Releases announcing the availability of CRA data.